david-drew/OpenVINO-Custom-Layers/README.2019.md

 Model Optimizer searches for each layer of the input model in the list of known layers before building the model's internal representation, optimizing the model and producing the Intermediate Representation.

 ### Custom Layers implementaion workflow in OpenVINO
-When implementing the custom layer in OpenVINO toolkit for your pre-trained model, you will need to implment it in both Model Optimizer and Inference Engine.
+When implementing the custom layer in OpenVINO toolkit for your pre-trained model, you will need to extensions in both Model Optimizer and Inference Engine.
 Following figure shows the worksflow for the custom layer implementation.
 <br>

 ![image of CL workflow](https://github.com/david-drew/OpenVINO-Custom-Layers/blob/master/2019.r1/workflow.png "CL Workflow")